Everything You Need To Know About The Mortgage Stress Test and First-Time Home Buyer Incentive

-Ultimately, the Mortgage Stress Test made it more difficult for homebuyers to qualify for a mortgage – thus, it made it somewhat more difficult to buy a home.
+Ultimately, the Mortgage Stress Test made it more difficult for homebuyers to qualify for a mortgage – thus, it made it somewhat more difficult to buy a home in surrey.
 However, there is a major plus-side.

 Since the Mortgage Stress Test has been introduced, the appreciation of home prices has slowed considerably and average home prices have started to go down, making housing more affordable across the country.
 This trend gives homebuyers a chance to put money away and save for a down-payment versus struggling to keep up with costly, ever-rising housing markets.
 This also means that first-time homebuyers might have a better chance of making their stake in the Canadian real estate market.

 Speaking of first-time homebuyers, did you know that the Canadian government recently rolled out its new plan for shared equity mortgage – also known as the First Time Home Buyers Incentive?

 The First Time Home Buyers Incentive (or FTHB Incentive) came into effect just this week on September 2nd, 2019.
 The FTHB Incentive is supposed to make it easier for first-time homebuyers to break into the Canadian real estate market by allowing homebuyers to gain access to smaller mortgages with less costly monthly payments – and it’s all coming from funding through the government for down-payments.